MLB allows players to leave after canceling spring training - WHIZ News

 “We don’t have a playbook for this,” Cleveland Indians president Chris Antonetti said in the morning.
 “We are learning on the fly.
 We are taking the approach that we will continue to prioritize the health and wellness of our players, our staff, their families, everyone at the complex, everyone throughout the organization.
 That is evolving day to day.”

-Many minor league players — especially from other countries — have been hoping to remain in camps, where they usually have access to housing, food and training facilities.
+Many minor league players — especially from other countries — had been hoping to remain in camps, where they usually have access to housing, food and training facilities.
+Many have already been told to go home, but some teams have said they would make efforts to let players stay.

 “This may be the best option for them,” Red Sox executive Chaim Bloom said.
 “And we want to make sure that is a good option, but also that they have the ability to go other places if they want to.”